cstudioakt/otliamJS/README.md

 otliam
 ======

 A jQuery scraping-free mailto link generator.
-Spell it backwards!

 Do you want to supply your email address on your website but, want to prevent it from being used by scraping bots which sell your email to spamming groups?

 Well this is what this jQuery application is set out to prevent.
-Scraping bots read the source code of your site and using regular expressions to try and find email addresses.
+Scraping bots read the source code of your site and use regular expressions to try and find email addresses.
 Even just putting your email as plain text is not safe.
 Scraping bots usually just read uncompiled source.
-So thats why I develop this jQuery application.
+So thats why I developed this jQuery script.
 It will take a link with no `href` value and parse out the data-fields to build your `mailto:` link.

 Documentation
 -------------